Cash flow estimation: a simple guide for B2B operators

 To calculate the rate of return, use this formula:

-Return = (Value with interest and dividends minus the initial value) ÷ the initial value
+Rate of return = (value with interest and dividends minus the initial value) ÷ the initial value

 Most businesses have yearly recurring periods when cash flow increases or decreases.
 It may be due to the influx of spending during a particular season or due to the nature of your business.